-Only the first 72 characters of a word are considered significant in building the concordance; that is words that differ in the 73rd character are considered identical to the concordance list.
+Only the first 72 characters of a word are considered significant in building the concordance; that is words that differ in the 73rd character are considered identical in the concordance list.
 Any word whose full length is not significant is flagged both in the output of the document and in the concordance list.
+A word in the concordance list is flagged if at least one occurrence of the word is truncated from longer than 72 characters; a flagged word in the concordance list is necessarily of length 72.

 Documents, pages, and lines may be empty.
 That is, each may contain no characters.
-This is manifested by having two consecutive delimiters of the right kind in the file.
+This is manifested for pages and lines by having two consecutive delimiters of the right kind in the file.
+An empty document is simply an empty input file.

 A reference for a word consists of a page-number, line-number pair, the numbers of the page and line containing the beginning of the word.
 If a word appears more than once on a give line, then the list of references for a word will contain multiple copies of the same page-number, line-number pair.

 When building the concordance for a document, case is significant, that is, "Concordance" is different from "concordance".